 Color management

-Color plays an important role in the user interface.
-It can create a mood, guide the user's attention and convey information.
+Color plays an important role in user interface.
+It can create mood, guide user attention, and convey information.

 Font management

-The choice of fonts can have a significant impact on the readability and overall look of the interface.
+The choice of fonts can have a significant impact on the readability and overall appearance of the interface.

 Button creation